Motor burnout insurance

-A father and son using a washing machine.
+A father and son enjoying a new washing machine knowing they have motor burnout insurance

 Written by